SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 This mode is very similar to synchronous mode, and even more rarely used - it is most notable in that it lets you configure the clock speed of SPI far more precisely and at much lower speeds than the normal SPI peripheral.
 The steps to use it are much the same as for synchronous mode:
 * You must set pinMode() on the XCK pin to OUTPUT - only master mode is supported.
 * If the clock is HIGH while idle, you must invert the pin; just like Sync mode - except now the clock phase is configurable (and the data frame is not)
-* Divide the desired baud rate by 8.
+* Divide the desired baud rate by 8 or use the syncBegin()
 * As the options, specify one of the 4 MSPI options listed above.
 Refer to the discussion of data modes above, or the table below.
 If this is specified, it will sample on the second transition and transmit on the first, (like SPI modes 1 and 3, or sync USART), otherwise, it will sample on the leading edge.

 Character size, stop bits, and parity are not used in MSPI mode

-There is a macro which *should* work for this (done as a macro so it doesn't add anything to the class if not used).
+There is also a macro which *should* work for this.
 It should return 0 on success.
 This should be treated as experimental (the API may change)
 ```c
 syncBegin(port, baud, config, mspioptions);
 /*example*/